Intensive-School-Virology-Unipv/school_aws_vm/README.md

 This command is also important to get the container ID.

-### Using Jupyter

 When Jupyter is started, a token is printed on screen with the authentication to the notebook.
 We need to grab this token from the logs, since we started the container in a detatched mode.

-We can do this following this command:
+We can do this using the container ID you grabbed in the previous step in the following command:

 ```{bash}
 docker logs --tail 3 CONTAINERID